-Let's see how many proclamations we can get signed across the country to advance the early childhood education profession during the Week of the Young Child!
+Let's see how many proclamations we can get signed across the country to ensure our nation's policymakers at all levels are committed to supporting, advancing, and investing in early childhood educators during the Week of the Young Child!

-FILL OUT THE FORM TO PUT YOUR PROCLAMATION ON THE MAP
+FILL OUT THE FORM TO SHARE YOUR PROCLAMATION

-And don't forget to thank the signers and anyone who helped you get through the process.
-You can follow up by inviting them to participate in any upcoming special events, or by setting up a time for them to visit-virtually or in-person-a high-quality early childhood education setting in your shared community.
+Don't forget to thank the signers and anyone who helped you get through the process.
+You can follow up by inviting them to participate in any upcoming special events, or by setting up a time for them to visit a high-quality early childhood education setting in your shared community.